 While many of you may be avoiding dairy entirely as you either think it’s fattening or because you struggle with lactose intolerance, during your period, it can actually be very beneficial to eat.

-If you are someone who does suffer from lactose intolerance, you might also consider taking a quality digestive enzyme product such as MassZymes, which will help provide the enzymes your body needs to break down the sugar in the milk and help minimize those unwanted symptoms you might otherwise experience.
+If you are someone who does suffer from lactose intolerance, you might also consider taking a quality digestive enzyme product, which will help provide the enzymes your body needs to break down the sugar in the milk and help minimize those unwanted symptoms you might otherwise experience.

 Eat More High Fiber Foods

-Another thing you’ll want to focus on doing is eating as many high fiber foods as you can in your diet plan.
+Another thing you’ll want to focus on is eating as many high-fiber foods as you can in your diet plan.
 Fiber-rich foods should be eaten all month long, not just during your PMS period.
-This is because a higher fiber diet helps to remove excess estrogen out of the body and too much estrogen is one of the primary factors that can make PMS symptoms stronger.
+This is because a higher fiber diet helps to remove excess estrogen from the body, and too much estrogen is one of the primary factors that can make PMS symptoms stronger.

-You should be aiming to eat at least 30 grams of fiber each day from whole grains, fresh fruits and vegetables, as well as nuts, seeds, and legumes.
+You should aim to eat at least 30 grams of fiber each day from whole grains, fresh fruits, and vegetables, as well as nuts, seeds, and legumes.

-As an added benefit, you’ll also probably notice you drop a few pounds, your hunger is lower, and your blood glucose levels are better regulated as well.
+As an added benefit, you’ll also probably notice you drop a few pounds, your hunger is lower, and your blood glucose levels are better regulated.

 Some of the best fiber-rich foods include: